MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 author: ashbhati
 contributors:
   - ashbhati
+  - antrod
   - phil-cmd
   - v-aangie
 ms.topic: how-to
 ms.custom: bap-template
-ms.date: 10/09/2023
+ms.date: 11/20/2023
-ms.author: ashbhati
+ms.author: antrod
 ms.reviewer: angieandrews
 ---

 # Use the text generation model in Power Automate (deprecated)

+> [!IMPORTANT]
-This feature is deprecated and won't be visible anymore starting from December 15, 2023.
+> - This feature is deprecated and won't be visible anymore starting from December 15, 2023.

-The [new prompt builder feature](use-a-custom-prompt-in-flow.md) should be used instead.
+> - The [new prompt builder feature](use-a-custom-prompt-in-flow.md) should be used instead.
 To learn more, go to [Migrate to the new prompt builder experience](#migrate-to-the-new-prompt-builder-experience).

 ## Migrate to the new prompt builder experience